 sudo su - postgres

-In any PostgreSQL database, there are three types of schemas present in it which are information schemas, temporary schemas and default pg_* schemas.
+There are three types of schemas present in any PostgreSQL database: information schemas, temporary schemas, and default pg_* schemas.
 Other than the user-defined and public schemas, one more type of schema present in PostgreSQL is the pg_catalog schema.
 This schema contains the information about and the system tables, operators, data types and functions present in the current database.
-To list out all the user-related schemas, we will create a query to retrieve from pg_catalog schema.
+We will create a query to retrieve from the pg_catalog schema to list out all the user-related schemas.

 SELECT * FROM pg_catalog.pg_namespace;

 The field nspname displays the names of the schemas.
 These are all the schemas present in our database right now.
 The npsowner field stores the user id which owns that schema.
-We can see that all schemas are owned by the user with id 10.
-To get the information about the user with id 10 we can query on pg_user table.
+We can see that the user with id 10 owns all schemas.
+To get the information about the user with id 10, we can query on the pg_user table.

 SELECT * FROM pg_catalog.pg_user where usesysid = 10;

-Now we can say that user with usesysid =10 is postgres which owns all the above-retrieved schemas.
-Now, if we want to retrieve name os schema and the person owning it in a single output then can create a join on pg_namespace and pg_user as shown below.
+We can say that the user with usesysid =10 is postgres which owns all the above-retrieved schemas.
+If we want to retrieve the name os the schema and the person owning it in a single output, we can create a join on pg_namespace and pg_user as shown below.

 SELECT s.nspname AS table_schema, u.usename AS OWNER FROM pg_catalog.pg_namespace s JOIN pg_catalog.pg_user u ON u.usesysid = s.nspowner ORDER BY table_schema;

-PostgreSQL databases provide us with metacommands that are compact and immensely useful for database administrators and managers to check the database environments and structure related information in a faster and effective manner during their daily routines.
-Schemas can be retrieved from the system tables of pg_catalog schema which is present in PostgreSQL databases. pg_namespace and pg_user are two main tables that convey schema related information to us.
+PostgreSQL databases provide us with metacommands that are compact and immensely useful for database administrators and managers to check the database environments and structure related information faster and effectively during their daily routines.
+Schemas can be retrieved from the system tables of pg_catalog schema, which is present in PostgreSQL databases. pg_namespace and pg_user are two main tables that convey schema related information to us.